Terms of Service

 16. Governing Law and Venue

-These Terms are governed by the laws of the State of Delaware, without regard to conflict-of-laws principles, except that (a) the Federal Arbitration Act governs Section 15, and (b) nothing waives mandatory consumer-protection laws of your home state.
-Non-arbitrable matters are subject to the exclusive jurisdiction of state and federal courts in Delaware.
+These Terms are governed by the laws of the State of Georgia, without regard to conflict-of-laws principles, except that the Federal Arbitration Act governs Section 15.
+Nothing in these Terms waives or limits your rights under Georgia's Fair Business Practices Act (O.C.G.A. § 10-1-390 et seq.) or any other mandatory consumer-protection law.
+Non-arbitrable matters are subject to the exclusive jurisdiction of the state and federal courts located in Georgia.

 17. Communications and Notices